 Kate Kibler- The Serious Professional Story

-With over twenty years in the retail industry, I have held various Vice President and Director positions in the functions of merchandising, merchandise planning, ecommerce, marketing, product design and retail sales.
+With over twenty years in the retail industry, I have held various Executive positions in the functions of merchandising, merchandise planning, ecommerce, marketing, design, wholesale sales and retail sales.
 My focus on building high performing teams, empowering employees and developing future leaders led me to pursue a business in career coaching with a focus on the fashion industry.
 The fashion industry has its own culture of social norms and expectations which requires a special understanding.
 Facilitating a successful entry into the fashion industry or helping an experienced executive achieve their full career potential is what inspires me in my coaching practice.
-My professional career includes experience with companies such as Timberland, Under Armour, Tommy Hilfiger, Nautica, Izod, and Lands’ End.
+My professional career includes experience with companies such as Caleres, Timberland, Under Armour, Tommy Hilfiger, Nautica, Izod, and Lands’ End.

 My education includes a Bachelor of Science in Fashion Design from Philadelphia University and an MBA with specializations in Strategy and Corporate Finance from NYU Stern School of Business.
 I am a Certified Professional Coach as well as a Certified Career Coach.
 I am a member of the International Coaching Federation and have also completed a Leadership Development Program at the Center for Creative Leadership.

 I spent many years in corporate America and loved working in the fashion industry.
 In mid-2012 I found myself unwittingly on the job market.
 I had moved out of New York City less than two years earlier for an amazing job in Dodgeville WI.
 That’s right… I said Wisconsin.
 Shortly after my move to Wisconsin, my company had a management change and my new position was eliminated.
 My husband James and I put our newly purchased and renovated house on the market expecting it to take nine months to sell; it sold within two weeks.
 We were unemployed and homeless.
 My biggest fear had come to fruition.